 Known in Japan as a writer/researcher on the public and private arts support systems in the U.S. and Japan, Shioya has been invited to speak at numerous symposia, lectures and TV programs presented by the Agency for Cultural Affairs of the Japanese government, Keidanren, the Academy of Cultural Economics and the Japan Council of Performers' Organizations, among others.
 In 1998, her first book, New York: How the City and Its Artists Coexist, was published by Maruzen Publishing Co.
 She has been a regular contributor to arts columns on performing arts and exhibitions for the Asahi newspaper, and has served as a committee member and selection panelist for numerous programs, including The Bessie Awards, Rolex Mentor and Protege International Program, and the Toyota Choreography Awards.
 Shioya holds BAs in musicology and dance history from Tokyo National University of Fine Arts and Music.

-Betty Borden is the Director of Policy Programs and manages the US-Japan Innovators Network, a unique collaborative program bringing together creative Japanese and Americans who are pursuing innovative and often groundbreaking ideas to improve their communities and society.
-Before coming to Japan Society, Borden worked at The Asia Foundation in Washington, DC, where she was responsible for program development and oversaw Executive Branch and Congressional relations.
-She has also worked for a U.S. Senator as a legislative aide.
-Borden holds a B.A. in International Relations from San Francisco State University.
+Betty Borden is the Director of the Innovators Network, a unique collaborative program that brings together creative Japanese and Americans who are pursuing innovative and often groundbreaking ideas to improve their communities and society.
+The Network provides opportunities for these leaders to build enduring relationships, learn from each other, inspire each other, and collaborate.
+She is also responsible for the Japan Earthquake Relief Fund, a $14 million fund Japan Society started after the March 11, 2011 Great East Japan Earthquake to support relief and long term recovery in Tohoku.
+Before coming to Japan Society, Betty worked at The Asia Foundation in Washington, DC, where she was responsible for program development and Executive Branch and Congressional relations and she worked for a U.S. Senator as a legislative aide.
+She holds a B.A. in International Relations from San Francisco State University.

 Director of Human Resources